 Souvenirs are more than mere objects.
+Travelers coming from various parts of the world, leave Kerala with memories & Kerala souvenirs to cherish those memories and experiences.
 They are tangible representations of a particular, beautiful moment or experience, and they enable you to relive, cherish and share your special memories.
 An experience as enticing as a holiday in Kerala creates exceptional memories, giving Keralite souvenirs exceptionally high emotive value.
 For inspiration on the most typical and unique souvenirs crafted by Kerala’s talented artisans, look no further!
 Kerala has so many traditional, practical and beautiful articles to choose from – here are just a few suggestions.

 1. Kasavu Sari